vivliostyle/vivliostyle.js/docs/typescript-migration.md

+---
-# Migration to TypeScript finished
+title: Migration to TypeScript finished
+---

 Vivliostyle.js changed its type check system from Google Closure Compiler to TypeScript.